bgoodwine/bgoodwine/README.md

 bgood.working on = irishSat.computing_team
 bgood.learning   = "how to only drink one cup of coffee per day"

-# TODO: somethings wrong with this func!
+# TODO: figure out what's wrong with this func...
 bgood.code()
 ```